 New World Salmon Florentine

-This casserole uses chunks of fresh salmon with lots of healthy omega-3 fatty acids.
+This casserole uses chunks of fresh salmon with a lot of healthy omega-3 fatty acids.
 It also has real cheese for flavor.
 Don't use low-fat Swiss—it won't melt properly.

 2 cups flaked cooked salmon fillet (about 12 ounces)